nul-one/fusecry/README.md

 file to fit into this size (or truncate last read block before returning as file read output).

+### file and directory name encryption

+Raw names are converted to bytes and zero padded and then encrypted as a single chunk with random IV for each file/dir.
+Output is then encrypted and encoded with base32 with `=` padding stripped from the end.
+There is no integrity check when decrypting file names.

 backward compatibility
 -------------------------